puffinrocks/puffin/README.md

 To access applications from localhost you need to set-up DNS.
 On public server you need to configure wildacard DNS record to point to your domain.
-On localhost there are two alternative solutions to this problem: set up a local DNS server or update /etc/hosts file.
+On localhost there are many alternative solutions to this problem.

-#### Set-up local DNS server using dnsmasq

-First install dnsmasq and use the following configuration file (on Debian create a new file in /etc/dnsmasq.d/):

-    address=/localhost/127.0.0.1

-Next configure your nameservers in resolv.conf by adding the following line at the beginning (caution - this file is often overwritten by other programs such as NetworkManager - refer to their documentation on how to preserve this setting):
+The easiest is to update your /etc/resolv.conf file to include the following line:

-    nameserver 127.0.0.1
+    nameserver 172.16.100.100

-#### Update /etc/hosts

-Update your /etc/hosts file, by adding the following lines:
+Alternatively you can add the following to your /etc/hosts file (although this solution is less elegant and flexible, and email sending won't work):

     127.0.1.1 flarum.puffin.localhost
     127.0.1.1 ghost.puffin.localhost